 Table of Contents

-Why You’ll Love This Molten Chocolate Cake Recipe
+Why You’ll Love This Recipe & The Science of Lava

-• Quick and easy to make, ready in under 20 minutes from start to finish
+Quick and Easy: Ready in under 20 minutes from start to finish using everyday baking staples.

 Quick answer for impatient readers